Skip to footer content

 Frequently Asked Questions

-Docker is an open-source application that enables easier development and deployment by managing applications through containerization.
-Containers bundle an application and its dependencies, allowing it to run uniformly across different environments.
+Docker is an open-source platform that simplifies the development and deployment of applications by using containerization.
+Containers package an application and its dependencies, allowing it to run consistently across various environments.

-Docker simplifies workflows by allowing developers to build, test, and run applications in complete isolation.
-This avoids the 'works on my machine' problem and enhances portability and scalability.
+Docker enhances developer workflows by enabling applications to be built, tested, and run in isolation.
+This reduces the 'works on my machine' problem and improves portability and scalability across different environments.

-What are the prerequisites for installing software on Windows?
+What are the prerequisites for installing Docker on Windows?

-To install Docker on Windows, you need Windows Server, 10/11 Education, Pro, or Enterprise, with hardware virtualization enabled in the BIOS.
+To install Docker on Windows, you need a system running Windows Server, 10/11 Education, Pro, or Enterprise with hardware virtualization enabled in the BIOS settings.

-Docker offers portability, efficiency, isolation, scalability, and simplifies CI/CD pipelines, making it ideal for modern development and deployment workflows.
+Docker containers provide benefits such as portability, efficiency, isolation, scalability, and simplified CI/CD pipelines, which are essential for modern application development and deployment.

-IronSecureDoc is a document security solution that uses encryption to protect sensitive information, supports digital signatures, and ensures secure document sharing and management.
+IronSecureDoc is a document security solution that provides encryption, supports digital signatures, and ensures secure document sharing and management, preventing unauthorized access and data breaches.

-To install IronSecureDoc in Docker, use PowerShell to pull the Docker image with the command `docker pull ironsoftwareofficial/ironsecuredoc` or search and pull the image via the Docker application.
+To install IronSecureDoc using Docker, you can pull the Docker image with the command docker pull ironsoftwareofficial/ironsecuredoc using PowerShell, or locate and pull the image through the Docker application.

-How do you run a document security tool's Docker image?
+How can you run IronSecureDoc in a Docker container?

-Run the IronSecureDoc container using PowerShell with the command `docker container run --rm -p 8080:8080 -e IronSecureDoc_LicenseKey=-e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest` or through the Docker application.
+Run the IronSecureDoc container using PowerShell with the command docker container run --rm -p 8080:8080 -e IronSecureDoc_LicenseKey=-e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest or via the Docker application.

-IronSecureDoc supports C# (.NET), Python, Java, JavaScript/Node.js, and other languages through its REST API, enabling integration into various application environments.
+IronSecureDoc supports integration with C# (.NET), Python, Java, JavaScript/Node.js, and other languages through its REST API, allowing it to be embedded into a variety of application environments.

-Docker enhances the deployment of IronSecureDoc by providing portability, isolation, and scalability, allowing secure document management across containerized environments.
+Docker enables the efficient deployment of IronSecureDoc by providing a containerized environment that ensures portability, isolation, and scalability, enhancing secure document management.

 Chaknith Bin